Jumping Fluid Models and Delay Stability of Max-Weight Dynamics under Heavy-Tailed Traffic: Introduction

 \section{Introduction}

 We say that a random variable is \emph{light-tailed} if moments of order $2+\epsilon$ are finite for some $\epsilon>0$; otherwise, we say that it is \emph{heavy-tailed}.
-We study queueing networks that operate under the Max-Weight scheduling policy, for the case where some queues receive heavy-tailed traffic, while some other queues receive light-tailed traffic.
+We study queueing networks that operate under the Max-Weight scheduling policy, for the case where some queues receive heavy-tailed traffic, while some other queues receive light-tailed traffic; our motivation stems from the fact that heavy-tailed processes are often natural models of the inputs to computer and communications networks \citep{FossKZ11}.
 Queues that receive heavy-tailed traffic are naturally \emph{delay unstable,} that is, they incur infinite expected delay, as an immediate consequence of the Pollaczek–-Khintchine formula.
-However, it is also known that due to the relatively complex Max-Weight dynamics, some of the queues that receive light-tailed traffic may also end up delay unstable\footnote{This phenomenon can arise under other scheduling policies as well, e.g., the generalized processor sharing policy \citep{BorsBJ03}. }.
+However, it is also known that due to the relatively complex Max-Weight dynamics, some of the queues that receive light-tailed traffic may also end up delay unstable\footnote{This phenomenon can arise under other scheduling policies as well, e.g., the generalized processor sharing policy \citep{BorsBJ03}.}.
 Our aim is to develop conditions that determine whether any particular queue is delay stable or not.

-This problem has been studied extensively \hide{\citep{JagaMMT10, JagaMMT11, MarkMT16},} \citep{Mark13, MarkMT14, MarkMT18, NairJW15}, and a necessary condition for delay stability was given in \citep{MarkMT14, MarkMT18}.
-In particular, \hide{Markakis et al.} \cite{MarkMT18} considered the associated fluid model, initialized at zero, except for a positive initial condition at some queue that receives heavy-tailed arrivals.
+This problem has been studied extensively \citep{Mark13, MarkMT14, MarkMT18, NairJW15}, and a necessary condition for delay stability was given in \citep{MarkMT14, MarkMT18}.
+In particular, \cite{MarkMT18} considered the associated fluid model, initialized at zero, except for a positive initial condition at some queue that receives heavy-tailed arrivals.
 If another queue happens to eventually become positive under that fluid model, one can then conclude that the latter queue is delay unstable.
 This result led to the natural question whether this condition is also sufficient, i.e., whether delay stability is guaranteed when any such fluid trajectory (with a positive initialization at any single one of the queues that receive heavy-tailed traffic) keeps the queue of interest at zero level.
-Such a sufficiency result might appear plausible because in models involving heavy-tailed random variables, large fluctuations are usually the consequence of a \emph{single} abnormally large value in the underlying heavy-tailed random variables \citep{Pake75, Vera77, Anan9l, Asmu96, Durr80, FossKZ11}.
+Such a sufficiency result might appear plausible because in models involving heavy-tailed random variables, large fluctuations are often the consequence of a \emph{single} abnormally large value in the underlying heavy-tailed random variables \citep{Pake75, Vera77, Anan9l, Asmu96, Durr80, FossKZ11}.